MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

 1. Save your changes

-Next, update the Bicep file.
+Next, update the Bicep file to include the new parameters and pass them to the Azure Bot resource.

 1. In the **infra** folder, open the file named **azure.local.bicep**
-1. In the file, after the **botAppDomain** parameter declaration, add the **graphEntraAppClientId**, **graphEntraAppClientSecret**, and **connectionName** parameter declarations
+1. In the file, after the **botAppDomain** parameter declaration, add the **backendApiEntraAppClientId**, **productsApiEntraAppClientId**, **productsApiEntraAppClientSecret**, and **connectionName** parameter declarations

     ```bicep
+    param backendApiEntraAppClientId string
-    param graphEntraAppClientId string
+    param productsApiEntraAppClientId string
     @secure()
-    param graphEntraAppClientSecret string
+    param productsApiEntraAppClientSecret string
     param connectionName string
     ```

-1. In the **azureBotRegistration** module, add the **graphEntraAppClientId**, **graphEntraAppClientSecret**, and **connectionName** parameters
+1. In the **azureBotRegistration** module declaration, add the new parameters

     ```bicep
     module azureBotRegistration './botRegistration/azurebot.bicep' = {
       name: 'Azure-Bot-registration'
       params: {
         resourceBaseName: resourceBaseName
-        botAadAppClientId: botEntraAppClientId
+        botEntraAppClientId: botEntraAppClientId
         botAppDomain: botAppDomain
         botDisplayName: botDisplayName
-        graphEntraAppClientId: graphEntraAppClientId
-        graphEntraAppClientSecret: graphEntraAppClientSecret
+        backendApiEntraAppClientId: backendApiEntraAppClientId
+        productsApiEntraAppClientId: productsApiEntraAppClientId
+        productsApiEntraAppClientSecret: productsApiEntraAppClientSecret
         connectionName: connectionName
       }
     }